 Zac McNeese laced up his first pair of hockey skates before his third birthday.
 By the time he turned 7, his competitive team was traveling all over the country and being coached by former professional players.
 A series of concussions prematurely ended his time as a nationally ranked hockey player at the age of 14 […]

 The CHOC multidisciplinary team of concussion experts can help prevent and treat concussions, as well as help patients ease back in to school and sports.
 Careful supervision is essential for young persons with concussions, since their brains are still developing.
 In this episode of CHOC Radio, Dr. Sharief Taraman, a pediatric neurologist, Dr. Jonathan Minor, […]

-Dr. Sharief Taraman speaks on the topic of concussions in sports, their long term effects, and how children are particularly vulnerable to serious injury.
+Dr. Sharief Taraman speaks on the topic of concussions in sports, their long term effects, and how children are particularly vulnerable.